ONSdigital/blaise-integration-tests/README.md

 ### Install Tools

-You need to following tools installed. **These must be installed on Windows, NOT WSL**.
+You need the following tools installed. **These must be installed on Windows, NOT WSL**.

 - Chrome